Skip to main content

 HOME

-An escalation clause is a provision in a real estate contract that automatically increases the offer amount on a home if the seller receives a higher competing offer.
-The clause states how much more the buyer is willing to pay.
-Another way to look at it: If other potential buyers outbid them, the escalation clause can protect the buyer from losing out on the home sale.
+An escalation clause is a provision in a real estate contract that automatically increases your offer amount on a home if the seller receives a higher competing offer.
+The clause states how much more you would be willing to pay when other hopeful buyers outbid you, protecting you from losing out on the home sale.

 How does an escalation clause work?

-• The price cap: The price cap represents the maximum purchase price in the case of multiple offers, or how high you’re willing to allow your offer to go.
+• Price cap: The maximum price you’re willing to pay in the case of multiple offers, or how high you’re willing to allow your offer to go

 Determining the escalation amount and the price cap